 Discoverers (Ages 6 - 8) - These campers are scheduled for a variety of camp activities each day to make sure that they are given a chance to participate in a wide range of camp activities including a daily free swim.
 Discoverers participate in arts & crafts, nature, barnyard, recreation and swimming activities.

-Explorers (Ages 9 - 11) - Explorers are scheduled for a variety of camp activities each day that includes a daily free swim program, arts & crafts, nature, barnyard, recreation, canoeing and archery.
-They will also have the opportunity to select 2 of their choice activities each day during our Electives and RAS (Recreation, Art, Swim) programs.
+Explorers (Ages 9 - 15) - Explorers are scheduled for a variety of camp activities each day that includes a daily free swim program, arts & crafts, nature, barnyard, recreation, canoeing, kayaking, and archery.
+Our older campers (ages 12 and up (due to COVID precautions, we are not able to mix day campers and overnight campers in the high ropes group).